Skip to content

 Method Description

-AddBlobStore(IBlobStore) Register a blob store for heap data
+AddBlobStore(IBlobStore) Register a blob store for heap data.
+Optional — defaults to an in-memory store if omitted.

 Build() Build the world (returns World)